alistairjcbrown/check-type/README.md

 ## Type checking

-Once the `check` function has been initialised, it can utilise any defined type checking functions.
+Once the `check` function has been initialised, it can utilise any defined type checking functions using `is`.

 ### Example: Checking for string using `is`